High Court of New Zealand

-The High Court of New Zealand (Te Kōti Matua o Aotearoa) is the superior court of New Zealand.
-It has general jurisdiction and responsibility, under the Senior Courts Act 2016, as well as the High Court Rules 2016, for the administration of justice throughout New Zealand.
+The High Court of New Zealand (Te Kōti Matua o Aotearoa) is the superior court of general jurisdiction of New Zealand.
+Rules relating to the jurisdiction of the Court and its Judges are contained in the Senior Courts Act 2016, and its procedure is governed by the High Court Rules 2016, although it also has an inherent jurisdiction.
 There are 18 High Court locations throughout New Zealand, and one stand-alone registry.

-The High Court was established in 1841.
-It was originally called the "Supreme Court of New Zealand", but the name was changed in 1980 to make way for the naming of an eventual new Supreme Court of New Zealand.
+The High Court was established as the "Supreme Court of New Zealand" in 1841.
+The name was changed in 1980 following the recommendation of the Report of the Royal Commission on the Courts in 1978, which meant that the name "Supreme Court" was available for the Supreme Court of New Zealand which was established in 2004 as the final appellate court for the country.

-The High Court is a court of first instance for serious criminal cases such as homicide, civil claims exceeding $350,000 and certain other civil cases.
+The High Court is a court of first instance for serious criminal cases such as homicide, civil claims exceeding $350,000, and certain other civil cases.
 In its appellate function, the High Court hears appeals from the District Court, other lower courts and various tribunals.